jacobhansensendgrid/docs/source/Classroom/Deliver/Delivery_Introduction/warming_up_ips.md

 Many other email service providers, especially those focused on marketing email tools, do not offer dedicated IP addresses to their customers.
 Many ESPs place all of their customers on a shared IP cluster by default.

 While it may be less cost effective and more technically complicated to provide dedicated IPs for our customers, we feel that it is important and empowering for our users to earn their own reputations.
 This also protects your sender reputation from being impacted by the reputations of other SendGrid users.

+{% anchor h2 %}
+Are there any other portions of email that require a warmup?
+{% endanchor %}

+We know that major mailbox providers do pay attention to the IP reputation of a sender.
+However, with the growth of IPV6 addresses, it is more difficult to monitor individual IPs and domain reputation is becoming more of a factor for delivery and message placement.
+It is important to consider the same warm up process for new domains as well.
+This can include any new domain that you plan to use within your message content, From address, DKIM signature or ReturnPath address.